mohammad-akhlaghi/maneage-fork/README.md

 As you can see above, fortunately most basic software in Maneage respect +10 year old compilers and are build-able there.
 So your higher-level science software should be buildable with out changing their versions.
-It is _highly unprobable_ that these downgrades will affect your final science result.
+It is _highly improbable_ that these downgrades will affect your final science result.